Sroy20/Deep-Learning-Specialization-Notes/README.md

 # Coursera-Deep-Learning-Specialization

-This repo contains notes that I took while completing Coursera's Deep Learning specialization.
-The approach I took while taking notes is to convert all the concepts presented in the lectures in the format of questions.
+This repository helps me in remembering the materials presented in Coursera's Deep Learning specialization.
+I have tried to frame the key concepts presented in each lecture as a set of questions.

 # Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization